Osgyth: Life

 Born in Quarrendon, Buckinghamshire (at that time part of Mercia), she was the daughter of Frithuwald, a sub-king of Mercia in Surrey.
 Her mother was Wilburh, of the royal house of Mercia.
-Her parents, with St. Erconwald, founded Chertsey Abbey in 675 AD.
+Her parents, with St Erconwald, founded Chertsey Abbey in 675 AD.

 Raised in the care of her maternal aunts, St Edith of Aylesbury and Edburga of Bicester, her ambition was to become an abbess, but she was too important as a political pawn to be set aside.
 She was forced by her father into a dynastic marriage with Sighere, King of Essex.
 She is likely the mother of Offa of Essex, although this is not certain.

 While her husband was off on a long hunt to run down a beautiful white stag, Osgyth persuaded two local bishops to accept her vows as a nun.
 Upon his return some days later, he reluctantly agreed to her decision and granted her some land at Chich near Colchester, now named after her as St Osyth, where she established a convent, and ruled as first abbess.
 She was beheaded by some raiding pirates, perhaps because she may have resisted being carried off.

 Legends

-One day, St. Edith sent Osgyth to deliver a book to St. Modwenna of Northumbria at her nunnery.
+One day, Edith sent Osgyth to deliver a book to Modwenna of Northumbria at her nunnery.
 To get there, Osgyth had to cross a stream by a bridge.
 The stream was swollen, the wind high, she fell into the water and drowned.
 Her absence was not noted for two days.
 Edith thought she was safe with Modwenna who was not expecting her visit.
 On the third day, Edith, wondering that her pupil had not returned, went to Modwenna.
 The abbesses were greatly concerned when they discovered Osgyth was apparently lost.
 They searched for her and found the child lying near the banks of the stream.
 The abbesses prayed for her restoration and commanded her to arise from the water and come to them.
 This she did.
 A similar tale is found in Irish hagiography.

 Her later death was accounted a martyrdom by some, but Bede makes no mention of Saint Osgyth.
 The 13th-century chronicler Matthew Paris repeats some of the legends that had accrued around her name.
 The site of her martyrdom was transferred to the holy spring at Quarrendon.
 The holy spring at Quarrendon, mentioned in the time of Osgyth's aunts, now became associated with her legend, in which Osgyth stood up after her execution, picking up her head like Saint Denis in Paris, and other cephalophoric martyrs and walking with it in her hands, to the door of a local convent, before collapsing there.
 Some modern authors link the legends of cephalophores miraculously walking with their heads in their hands to the Celtic cult of heads.